One Charlotte Realty, Inc.

 One Charlotte Realty operates under a modern real estate brokerage model focused on agent independence, professional accountability, legal compliance, ethical conduct, strong broker supervision, and consumer-focused real estate services.

-- 100% commission model for agent-generated business
+- 100% commission model for agent-generated business.

-- 50% commission split to the agent on company-provided leads
+- 50% commission split to the agent on company-provided leads.

-- Seller-focused low listing commission model
+- Seller-focused low listing commission model.

-- Professional standards
+- Professional standards.

-- Strong legal compliance
+- Strong legal compliance.

-- Brokerage accountability
+- Brokerage accountability.

-3. Independent Contractor Relationship
+4. Independent Contractor Relationship

 All affiliated brokers are independent contractors unless otherwise stated in writing.
 Nothing in this Manual creates an employment relationship, salary obligation, benefits, workers compensation, payroll withholding obligation, partnership, or joint venture.

-Agents are responsible for their own taxes, licensing fees, dues, continuing education, business expenses, marketing expenses, automobile expenses, equipment, and professional costs.
+Agents are responsible for their own taxes, licensing fees, dues, continuing education, business expenses, marketing expenses, automobile expenses, equipment, technology, and professional costs.

-4. Licensing Requirements
+5. Licensing Requirements

-All affiliated brokers must maintain an active North Carolina real estate license in good standing and comply with all North Carolina Real Estate Commission requirements.
+All affiliated brokers must maintain an active real estate license in good standing and comply with all applicable real estate commission requirements.

-5. Broker-in-Charge Authority
+6. Broker-in-Charge Authority

 The Broker-in-Charge has final authority over compliance decisions, risk management, transaction review, listing approval, advertising approval, escrow procedures, disciplinary action, policy interpretation, and policy enforcement.

-6. Office Policies
+7. Office Policies

 Agents must maintain professionalism in appearance, communication, office conduct, transaction management, and representation of the Brokerage.

-7. Commission Structure
+11. Commission Structure

-Unless otherwise agreed in writing, company-provided leads shall be paid on a 50% commission split to the agent and a 50% commission split to the Brokerage, after deduction of the $495 transaction fee, any applicable referral fees, any delinquent E&O insurance premiums, third-party fees, and any other written obligations.
+Unless otherwise agreed in writing, company-provided leads shall be paid on a 50% commission split to the agent and a 50% commission split to the Brokerage, after deduction of the $495 transaction fee, applicable referral fees, delinquent E&O insurance premiums, third-party fees, and any other written obligations.

-Commission is paid only after closing has occurred, the Brokerage has received funds, the compliance file is complete, and all required fees, transaction fees, referral fees, and any delinquent E&O insurance obligations have been satisfied.
+Commission is paid only after closing has occurred, the Brokerage has received funds, the compliance file is complete, and all required fees, transaction fees, referral fees, and E&O insurance obligations have been satisfied.

-8. Transaction Fees
+12. Transaction Fees

-Each closed transaction requires payment of the applicable transaction fee, E&O contribution, and any outstanding brokerage obligations.
+Each closed transaction requires payment of the applicable transaction fee, E&O contribution, and any outstanding Brokerage obligations.

 Failure to satisfy required fees may result in commission withholding where permitted by law and Brokerage policy.

-9. Errors & Omissions Insurance
+13. Errors & Omissions Insurance

 Participation in Brokerage E&O insurance coverage is mandatory unless otherwise approved in writing.